 RED NOTE New Music Festival Composition Competition

-The RED NOTE New Music Festival is pleased to announce its Fifth Annual Composition Competition.
+The RED NOTE New Music Festival is pleased to announce its Sixth Annual Composition Competition.

 The competition is open to all composers, regardless of age or nationality.

-This year, there are two categories: Category A (Works for Chamber Ensemble), and Category B (Works for Chamber Orchestra).
+This year, there are two categories: Category A (Works for Chamber Ensemble), and Category B (Works for Wind Ensemble).